PreciousChicken/blog/content/posts/hugo-tags-to-keywords.md

 ---
 ## TL;DR

-How (and why) to add the HTML metadata elements of keywords, description and canonical link to Hugo's Cactus Plus theme.
+How (and why) to add the HTML metadata of keywords, description and canonical link to Hugo's Cactus Plus theme.
 All code viewable on my [blog](https://github.com/PreciousChicken/blog) repository.

 ## The best being the enemy of the good